sergipalomas/auto-lb_prediction-script/README.md

   nproc_step: 24
 ```

-- Components: List of components with their corresponding configurations.
+Components: List of components with their corresponding configurations
+- `file`: Path to the CSV file containing the scalability curve.
+- `nproc_restriction`: _(optional)_ Array specifying the allowed number of processes for the component.
+Example: `[48, 96, 144, 192, 240]`.
+- `timestep_info`:  _(Optional)_ Path to the CSV file that contains timestep-specific information.
+Example: `ts_data/comp1_ts.csv`.
+- `timestep_nproc`: _(Mandatory if timestep_info is used)_ Integer indicating the number of processors used in the CSV provided in `timestep_info`.
+Example: `240`.

-- General: General settings including maximum processors, TTS ratio, interpolation method, etc.
+General settings including maximum processors, TTS ratio, interpolation method, and other configurations.
+All arguments are mandatory:

+- `max_nproc`: Maximum number of processors available for the simulation.
+- `TTS_ratio`: A ratio between 0 and 1 that determines the weight given to Time-to-Solution (TTS).
+A value of `1` prioritizes speed, minimizing TTS regardless of the execution cost.
+The recommended value is 0.5.
+Note that `ETS_ratio = 1 - TTS_ratio` represents the weight for Energy-to-Solution (ETS).
+- `interpo_method`: Method for interpolating scalability data.
+Options include `linear`, `slinear`, and `quadratic`.
+The recommended method is `quadratic`, but it can be adjusted if the default interpolation does not accurately reflect the component's scalability.
+- `show_plots`: Boolean flag that, when set to `True`, enables the generation of debug plots.
+Set to `False` to disable additional plots.
+- `nproc_step`: Step size for evaluating different processor configurations.
+A smaller step size (e.g., `1`) results in a more granular search for solutions.
+The step size should be chosen based on the variability and performance characteristics of the model and machine.
+Here, for instance, I used half of the node size of the machine (`24`).

 # License
-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0.
 See the LICENSE file for details.